-The interrupt is enabled by writing 1 in the MIS register, in the position with same number of the IO desired.
+The interrupt is enabled by writing 1 in the MIS register, in the position with the same number of the I/O desired.
 Once the interrupt occurs, it can be cleared by writing 1 in the IC register.
 All the interrupts drive a single interrupt signal of the NVIC.

-Each time the status of an IO matches its interrupt setting expressed by the registers IS, IBE and IEV, then the correspondent bit in the RIS register is set.
+Each time the status of an I/O matches its interrupt setting expressed by the registers IS, IBE and IEV, then the correspondent bit in the RIS register is set.
 Before enabling the correspondent interrupt mask (register IE), it is recommended to clear the RIS register by writing the correspondent bit of the register IC.

-4.12.2.2 GPIO characteristics
+3.12.2.2 GPIO characteristics

-By default all the GPIO pins are configured as input with related pull-up or pull-down enabled in order to have a specific reference voltage level.
+By default all the GPIO pins are configured as input with related pull-up or pull-down enabled in have a specified voltage level.